Kudzy92/TakeHomeTest/README.md

-## worst-case space complexity of my solution.
+## Worst-case space complexity of my solution.

 The implementation of the method that can get the corrupted bit position